 The Diocese of Orange is working hard to further strengthen our Autism Faith Network.
 Providing a quality Catholic – Christian autism support group is our aim.
 Autism and ministry is not new to the Diocese.
 Catholic Church Autism ministry needs more attention and support.
 That is why we want to make our churches even more Autism friendly.
 We want our parishes to be an Autism friendly church.

-“Autism is a complex, lifelong developmental disability that typically appears during early childhood and can impact a person’s social skills, communication, relationships, and self-regulation.
-Autism is defined by a certain set of behaviors and is a “spectrum condition” that affects people differently and to varying degrees.
+“ASD is a complex, lifelong developmental disability that typically appears during early childhood and can impact a person’s social skills, communication, relationships, and self-regulation.
+ASD is defined by a certain set of behaviors and is a “spectrum condition” that affects people differently and to varying degrees.